ch-ckmate/BackPlanner/README.md

 You can choose a color between this collection:  http://www.colors.commutercreative.com/grid/
 Just substitute the color name, so for example: instead of "white"-->"darkblue"

+Now start the exe, or if you have already started it, quit and start again so that changes will be saved.
+**Enjoy!**
+**Remember: To add or change text in the boxes just double-click!**